 Zimochrome is a trade name for the tinted halftone postcards printed in line block published by H.G.
 Zimmerman & Company.

 Zincography was an early form of photolithography designed for use on metal plates.
-A zinc litho-plate was first coated with a mild acid solution that caused hygroscopic salts to form across its surface.
+A zinc litho-plate was first coated with a mild acid solution that caused hygroscopic salts to form across its entire surface.
 A photosensitive asphaltum varnish was then applied and the plate was exposed to a positive transparency.
-All areas that were exposed to light would harden.
-A bath of acetic acid would wash out the rest of the asphaltum and deposited salts except those trapped under the harden areas.
-The plate would be coated once more only now with a dark lacquer varnish (fuchsine).
-Parts of this coating would then be washed off with solvent but it would continue to stick to the areas where the asphaltum had hardened.
+All areas that were exposed to light would harden, and a bath of acetic acid would wash out the rest of the asphaltum.
+Salts deposited by the original etch were also washed out at this time, except where they were trapped under the hardened areas.
+The plate would then be coated once more, only now with a dark lacquer varnish (fuchsine).
+When washed clean with solvent, the lacquer would only continue to stick to the areas where the sensitized asphaltum had hardened.
 When dampened and rolled with ink the salted areas would hold water and repel ink while the remaining lacquered coating repelled water and attracted ink.
-As the use of litho-stones diminished, the term zincography was largely forgotten and work printed from photo generated litho-plates is now simply referred to as photolithography.
+As the use of litho-stones diminished, the term zincography was largely forgotten and work printed from photo generated litho-plates, now largely aluminum, is simply referred to as photolithography.

 Zip Code (Zoning Improvement Plan Code)